 Conclusion

 There’s no such thing as a completely safe decision – everything we do in life involves some risk.
-But by taking the time to Define, Identify, Assign, and Multiply potential outcomes and their corresponding probabilities by Consequences, we can get a much clearer picture of those risks and make informed decisions accordingly.
+But by taking the time to Define, Identify, Assign, and Multiply potential risks by outcomes and their corresponding probabilities by Consequences, we can get a much clearer picture of those risks and make informed decisions accordingly.